kraemer-lab/Mpox_Incubation/README.md

 <h1> Results </h1>
 <p> Models sampled with NUTS HMC with 1000 tuning steps and 1000 samples over 4 chains.
-Models sampled well with all R_hats = 1, and ESS > 1000, excepting the LogNormal model for Italy, which did not converge after prior update with R_hats > 1.01 and ESS around 400 (see summaries directory), and the Weibull model which required increased target-acceptance (0.99) to converge.</p>
+Models sampled well with all R_hats = 1, and ESS > 1000,the LogNormal and Weibull models required increased target-acceptance (0.99) to converge.</p>

 <p>The estimated mean incubation periods from the Netherlands data reproduce previous results closely, as Table 1 shows.
 CDF plots and PSIS-LOO model comparisons also indicate similarity of results, though the show the additional variation expected from a fully parametrised model.</p>